karanjaE/gondola-cli/README.md

 Gondola is inspired by:

-- **Ruby on Rails** - For proving that developer happiness matters
 - **FastAPI** - For bringing async Python to the mainstream
 - **Django** - For showing the power of conventions
-- **Laravel** - For artisan command patterns

-Special thanks to all our [contributors](https://github.com/yourusername/gondola/graphs/contributors)!
+Special thanks to all our [contributors](https://github.com/karanjaE/gondola-cli/graphs/contributors)!

 ---